 Visual Studio Code is our text editor of choice, pros and cons aside, it’s the most fun you can have editing text in 2020.
 There’s a huge marketplace of extensions to further enhance the experience.
 Language support and linters are grand, but we all know about those (VS code will inform you of relevant extensions depending on file type).
 Instead, we want to share just a few of the VS Code extensions that make our working life that much sweeter.
+This list may grow over time, I would check back sometime.

 We find this one especially useful for junior developers, keep track of code encapsulation with colour coded brackets.
 We have found that those who are new to programming can struggle keeping parenthesis in tow, big red errors are scary to the uninitiated.
 This format keeps the visual noise down while still providing a strong visual cue.
 Once you become a master you’ll probably just resent the deviation from your sick custom colour scheme.